Skip to main content

 Cache warm-up

-JuiceFS Client runs inside the mount pod, so cache warm-up has to happen inside the mount pod, use below commands to enter the mount pod and carry out the warm-up:
+The JuiceFS client runs inside the Mount Pod, so cache warm-up must be performed inside the Mount Pod.
+Use the commands below to enter the Mount Pod and carry out the warm-up operation:

 APP_POD_NAME=example-app-xxx-xxx